 - it would be effective now, even if it was back then, and

 - if it would be effective now, whether perhaps Greenpeace already has this one in the bag and there are other niches that would be more effective to fill.

 When their media stunts fail to make a discernable improvement in fixing the Bad Thing they repeat again and again, eventually become discouraged and/or burnt out, without dipping into the massive body of research about effective policy change.

-Terrible aspirational business ideas, where the business model has no path to profitability or even sustainability, and yet the plan is not revised.
+Terrible aspirational business ideas, where the business model turns out upon testing to have no path to profitability or even sustainability, and yet the plan is not revised.
 Delicacy prevents me from naming names or details, but suffice it to say, I know people who, in order to keep the fun and spontanaeity in their businesses, run said businesses so badly that they become a grind devoid of fun, spontaneity or even cashflow.